fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 result in a mismatch, so the two aren't tied together.
 (You can see the file types with the "extended listing" command in the Filer.)
 The defined types are:
 ```
- 0 untypedfile - used for "untyped" files and volume header entry
+ 0 untypedfile - used for the volume directory header entry
  1 xdskfile / .BAD - used to mark physically damaged disk blocks
  2 codefile / .CODE - machine-executable code
  3 textfile / .TEXT - human-readable text
  4 infofile / .INFO - (not used)
- 5 datafile / .DATA - general data
+ 5 datafile / .DATA - arbitrary data
  6 graffile / .GRAF - (not used)
  7 fotofile / .FOTO - (not used)
  8 securedir - (unknown)
 ```
-Note that .TEXT files have a specific structure based around 1024-byte pages, and encode runs of leading spaces in compressed form (very useful for Pascal source).
-See page IV-16 in the Pascal 1.3 manual for a description.  .CODE files are described on page IV-17, and "untyped" files are discussed in the file I/O chapter (e.g. page III-180).
+Note that .TEXT files have a specific structure based around 1024-byte pages, and encode runs of leading spaces in compressed form (very handy for Pascal source code).
+See page IV-16 in the Pascal 1.3 manual for a description.  .CODE files are described on page IV-17.
+"Untyped" file access is discussed in the file I/O chapter (e.g. page III-180), though the relationship between the "untyped" file type and untyped file access isn't clear to me.

 ## Disk Structure ##